-Later or tomorrow at [6 pm] (or at whatever time you have picked), repeat the four steps, but instead of adding a new line, put a hashtag in front of it:
+Later or tomorrow at [6 pm] (or at whatever time you have picked), repeat the four steps, but instead of adding new lines, put a hashtag in front of each:

 Then set an alarm for [7 pm], put your alarm clock or phone out of your reach, and watch whatever videos you like.

 - Putting your alarm device far away from you is key here!
 You must force yourself to get up and away from your computer in order to turn off the ringing alarm.

 - It is like getting up in the morning: If you have your alarm clock right next to you, you will hit the snooze button and fall back asleep.
 You must place your alarm out of reach so that it forces you to get your ass out of bed.
 Then you will have a much easier time getting up.
 Use the same trick here.

 When your alarm goes off at [7 pm], remove the hashtag (in order to re-block the site), save the file, and close the editor.
 This moment is crucial!
 Here you have to be strict: